tripal/tripal_elasticsearch/docs/default-indices.md

 It also comes with a preset form that can be used in place of the drupal default search block.

-To start using this index, navigate to `Admin -> Tripal -> Extensions -> Tripal Elasticsearch -> Indices Management -> Create Index` and choose "Website Nodes" from the dropdown list then submit the form after filling the rest of the fields.
+To start using this index, navigate to `Admin -> Tripal -> Extensions -> Tripal Elasticsearch -> Indices Management -> Create Index` and choose "Website Nodes" from the dropdown list, and complete & submit the form.

 You can monitor the progress of the indexing job using the progress tracker.

 Next, you'll need to activate the `Tripal Elasticsearch website search box` block.
-Learn more about [Drupal Blocks](https://www.drupal.org/docs/8/core/modules/block/overview)
+Learn more about [Drupal Blocks](https://www.drupal.org/docs/8/core/modules/block/overview).

 ## Tripal 3 Entities Index
 Tripal Elasticsearch also provides a default index for Tripal 3 entities.
-To activate the index, follow the same procedure as the website nodes index above.
+To activate the index, follow the same procedure as the website nodes index above, selecting "Entities" from the dropdown list when creating the index.

 ### Create, Update and Delete Pages